In honor of full disclosure, The bike is back in the garage...

 3. Think about all the love and kindness of God, against whom every sin is committed.
 When God’s love touches your soul and moves you, and you know that every sin is against the Lover of your soul, you will not sin.

-Is this the way to repay the Lord,
+Is this the way to repay the Lord,4.
+Think about the blood and meditation of Christ.

 O Foolish and unwise people?